Hopac/Hopac/Docs/Programming.md

 ```

 A detail worth pointing out above is the use of the **Ch.send** operation to
 send requests to the server asynchronously.
-We already have the client blocking
+We already have the client
-to wait taking a reply from the server, so there is no need to have the client
+synchronously taking a reply from the server, so there is no need to have the
-block waiting for the time server to take the request.
-Using **atTime** we can
+client synchronously waiting for the time server to take the request.
+Using
-implement the **timeOut** alternative constructor used in the earlier Kismet
+**atTime** we can implement the **timeOut** alternative constructor used in the
-example:
+earlier Kismet example:

 ```fsharp
 let timeOut (afterTicks: Ticks) : Alt<unit> =